 Once onboard, the maître will invite you to a brunch and gourmet lunch.
 Return by train with a gourmet dinner, drinks, and live music!

-Arrive to Aguas Calientes train station and transfer to the bus station, in order to take the bus up to Machu Picchu citadel (25 minutes).
+Arrive to Aguas Calientes train station and transfer to bus station, in order to take the bus up to Machu Picchu citadel (25 minutes)

-Dinner at hotel if not returning by Hiram Bingham Rail
+Dinner at the hotel if not retuning by Hiram Bingham Rail

 Machu Picchu (2nd visit)/ Cusco